Drew Pavlou: Suspension from the University of Queensland

-Throughout April and May 2020, Pavlou was summoned to the University of Queensland disciplinary board after a 186-page report suggested he violated university student discipline policies 11 times, and was suspended for 2 years.
-Former Australian Prime Minister Kevin Rudd criticised Chancellor Peter Varghese's handling of the suspension, claiming the university was overly conciliatory to Beijing.
+Gerald Roche, a linguist from La Trobe University, accused Pavlou of "narratives that racialise and ethnicise COVID-19, portraying Asians as sources of disease", before filing a complaint against him at UQ.
+A month later, Pavlou was summoned to the UQ disciplinary board after a 186-page report suggested he violated university student discipline policies 11 times.
+He was suspended for 2 years.

-Allegations by the university included bullying, discrimination, and harassment of students and staff, both online and on-campus.
+The charges by the university included Pavlou calling UQ's finance and economics students "cunts", and a PhD candidate a "disgusting mindless slob".
+The charges further included bullying, discrimination, and harassment of students and staff, both online and on-campus.
 ABC News has reported that complaints raised to the board include Pavlou improperly claiming to make statements on behalf of the university and a Facebook post of Pavlou posing in front of the UQ Confucius Institute in a biohazard suit during the COVID-19 pandemic.

 Pavlou admitted to directing profanity at students on Facebook and another university forum after UQ claimed complaints were raised by a number of students.
-On 5 May, Pavlou walked out of a disciplinary board hearing, labelling the hearing as a "Stalinist show trial".
 Pavlou's legal team claimed that they were denied access to confidential university documents that may demonstrate UQ collusion with the Chinese government.
 A spokesperson for the university stated that the matter did not concern political freedom of speech but misbehaviour, that university policy is developed independently of politics, and that the university was unable to comment directly on the matters of the hearing.

 On 29 May, the board handed down its decision to suspend Pavlou for two years, the remainder of Pavlou's tenure as UQ senator.
 UQ Chancellor Peter Varghese expressed concern on the UQ News website about "the findings and the severity of the penalty", convening an out-of-session meeting of the UQ Senate to discuss the matter.

 On 2 June, Pavlou sought a review from the UQ Senate Disciplinary Appeals Committee (SDAC), the appellate body for disciplinary matters formed from the UQ Senate, and student and staff representatives.
 On 13 July, SDAC issued its findings, concluding that two counts of serious misconduct were justified, however dismissing other charges.
 As a result, SDAC reduced the suspension from two years to one semester (roughly six months).
 In a statement released by the Committee and Chancellor Varghese, they explained that "neither of the findings of serious misconduct concerned Mr Pavlou's personal or political views about China or Hong Kong", and that Pavlou is now ineligible to return as a UQ senator, under the University of Queensland Act.

 In September 2020, the Queensland Crime and Corruption Commission declined a request by Pavlou to investigate Chancellor Peter Varghese and former Vice-Chancellor Peter Høj, citing "insufficient evidence to suggest anyone who was subject of the complaint had engaged in corrupt conduct".
 The university responded in a press statement that it was pleased by the findings, and that it had been advised by the commission that no action will be taken.

 Pavlou returned to university in early 2021.